 The Day Study Group is a 2-hour workshop in

 which we will discuss a specific topic, with hands-on exercises, and

 discussion.
 After the discussion, we can provide one-on-one mentoring should

 you have a "brick wall" situation in which you need help.

 Barbara Leak leads the study group.Visitors are welcome.

 Family Tree Maker 2014

-The FTM User Group meeting will continue to look at Family Tree Maker 2014.
-We will take at look at merging Ancestry census records and sources/citations.
+The FTM User Group meeting will continue to look at Family Tree Maker 2014 with Questions and Answers.
 We hopefully will also have time for Q and A time for questions and answers on any version of the program.